trane-project/trane-music/courses/minor_scale/lesson_C_sharp/exercise_6/back.md

-The note in degree number 6 of the C♯ minor scale is A.
+The note in degree number 6 of the C♯ Minor scale is A.